Fighters and residents leave besieged Damascus suburb Daraya

 There have been previous deals outside U.N. control to allow similar evacuations of besieged fighters and civilians, or to let people return to their homes after ceasefires were agreed.

-In February, about 4,000 people returned to their south Damascus neighborhood under a local ceasefire deal.
+In February, about 4,000 people returned to their south Damascus neighbourhood under a local ceasefire deal.

 SITE OF EARLY PROTESTS